structuredfeed/US-AI-REGULATION-FEED/README.md

 Repository for converting official regulatory publications and public insights into consistent JSON representations (US).

 # Legal position
-# We are not a
+We are not a, law firm, a regulator, a compliance authority
-# law firm
-# A regulator
-# A compliance Authority

 We are a
-Transformer of public regulatory information into structured data
+transformer of public regulatory information into structured data

-Sources
+# Sources
 Federal register